csprh/HABNetDatacubeExtraction/README.md

-# HAB GroundTruth Extraction
+# HAB Datacube Extraction

 This project is separated into training and testing tasks

-The training task takes a MATLAB .mat file containing all of the lat, long, date and count information of a HAB.
+The training task takes a groundtruth MATLAB .mat file containing all of the lat, long, date and (HAB) count information of a HAB.
 This then generates an H5 file per sample line in the ground truth file.
 This H5 file contains all of the imaging data from the satelites.
 Thse H5 files can then be used for machine learning (cross validation etc.).

 The testing task separates a geographical region into a test grid.
 Datacubes are then generated for each position within the test grid.